We are so honored to have such a beauty-filled collection of contributors

-Her books include Tatterdemalion, (Unbound, Spring 2017), Lost Worlds of the San Francisco Bay Area (Heyday, March 2017), and The Wonderments of the East Bay (Heyday 2014) as well as The Wild Folk (Usborn).
+Her books include Tatterdemalion, (Unbound, Spring 2017), Lost Worlds of the San Francisco Bay Area (Heyday, March 2017), and The Wonderments of the East Bay (Heyday 2014) as well as The Wild Folk and the Wild Folk Rising (Usborn).

 Her short fiction has been published in, New California Writing 2013, Dark Mountain, Beneath Ceaseless Skies, The Golden Key 1 | 2, and Deathless Press.

 She has a column with Earthlines Magazine and her creative nonfiction can also be found in Poecology, Dark Mountain, and Hey Day books.

 For three years (from 2013 to 2016) Sylvia ran a stories-in-the-mail business called Wild Talewort, in which she sent out rewilded tellings of fairytales and myths to the physical-post boxes of hundreds of subscribers around the world.